chrismenke45/chess/README.md

 In this project I will make command line chess.
-I'm excited to work with rspec to build with test driven development.
+I'm excited to work with rspec to test my methods.